 1. Bird Spikes

 Plastic or stainless steel spikes prevent landing without harming birds.
 Install them on railings, ledges, and roof edges.
-For best results, choose high-quality spikes that withstand weather.
+For best results, choose high-quality spikes that withstand weather and won’t bend under heavier birds like pigeons.

 2. Netting Solutions

-Bird netting creates a physical barrier.
-Use it to cover entire porch areas or specific problem spots.
-Ensure proper tension and UV-resistant material for longevity.
+Bird netting creates a physical barrier birds simply can’t get past.
+Use it to cover entire porch areas or specific problem spots like rafters and ceiling corners.
+Ensure proper tension and UV-resistant material so it holds up season after season.

 3. Fishing Line Trick

-String clear fishing line 3-4 inches above railings.
-Birds can’t see it but feel resistance when landing.
-This inexpensive method works well for many homeowners.
+String clear fishing line 3–4 inches above railings.
+Birds can’t see it but feel resistance when they try to land.
+This inexpensive method works surprisingly well for many homeowners dealing with light perching problems.

 Visual Scare Tactics